thoughtspot/thoughtspot.github.io/_app-integrate/SAML/configure-SAML-siteminder.md

     |Signed Authentication Requests Required|No|
     |Supported NameID format|Optional|

-2. Create the Remote SP Entity, either through a metadata import or manually.
+2. Create the Remote SP Entity, either via a metadata import or manually.
    To configure the Remote SP entity manually, select **Create Entity**.
 Create ThoughtSpot as a Remote Entity with following details:

     |Section|Entry|